guigarcia96/TheMovieApp/README.md

 - Open the Project in Android Studio.
 - Put your API Key from The Movie Database Inside the ApiInfo.java.
+- Run the code.

+## API
+- The Movie Database API provide a current list of the available methods on our movie, tv, actor and image API.
+- In this APP, we only use movie's part.

+## Librarys

+- Volley: Used to make the HTTPs Request in the App.
+- Picaso: Display the image's url into a ImageView.
+- GSON: Convert the JSON into Models created.

 ## Thank You!